opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-translog.uncommitted_size_in_bytes | Integer | The size of uncommitted translog operations, in bytes. translog.earliest_last_modified_age | Integer | The earliest last modified age for the translog. translog.remote_store | Object | Statistics related to operations from the remote translog store. translog.remote_store.upload | Object | Statistics about upload operation to the remote translog store. translog.remote_store.upload.total_uploads | Object | The number of syncs to the remote translog store. translog.remote_store.upload.total_uploads.started | Integer | The number of upload syncs to the remote translog store that have started. translog.remote_store.upload.total_uploads.failed | Integer | The number of failed upload syncs to the remote translog store. translog.remote_store.upload.total_uploads.succeeded | Integer | The number of successful upload syncs to the remote translog store. translog.remote_store.upload.total_upload_size | Object | The amount of data uploaded to the remote translog store. translog.remote_store.upload.total_upload_size.started_bytes | Integer | The number of bytes actively uploading to the remote translog store after the upload has started. translog.remote_store.upload.total_upload_size.failed_bytes | Integer | The number of bytes that failed to upload to the remote translog store. translog.remote_store.upload.total_upload_size.succeeded_bytes | Integer | The number of bytes successfully uploaded to the remote translog store.
+translog.uncommitted_size_in_bytes | Integer | The size of uncommitted translog operations, in bytes. translog.earliest_last_modified_age | Integer | The earliest last modified age for the translog. translog.remote_store | Object | Statistics related to operations from the remote translog store. translog.remote_store.upload | Object | Statistics related to uploads to the remote translog store. translog.remote_store.upload.total_uploads | Object | The number of syncs to the remote translog store. translog.remote_store.upload.total_uploads.started | Integer | The number of upload syncs to the remote translog store that have started. translog.remote_store.upload.total_uploads.failed | Integer | The number of failed upload syncs to the remote translog store. translog.remote_store.upload.total_uploads.succeeded | Integer | The number of successful upload syncs to the remote translog store. translog.remote_store.upload.total_upload_size | Object | The total amount of data uploaded to the remote translog store. translog.remote_store.upload.total_upload_size.started_bytes | Integer | The number of bytes actively uploading to the remote translog store after the upload has started. translog.remote_store.upload.total_upload_size.failed_bytes | Integer | The number of bytes that failed to upload to the remote translog store. translog.remote_store.upload.total_upload_size.succeeded_bytes | Integer | The number of bytes successfully uploaded to the remote translog store.